lilliannguyen97/Portfolio/Portfolio/README.md

 I'm a recent college graduate from the University of California, Los Angeles.
 With a background in anthropology, I want to apply my research and qualitative analysis skills towards creating a greater impact on people.
 This led me to take a UX research and UX design course during my last quarter.

 From there, I've grown to love the UX field.
-It takes me from understanding why people do the things they do to designing or improving their experiences — the transition from empathizing to feeling compassion drives me to take action with intent.
+It takes me from understanding why people do the things to designing or improving their experiences — that transition from **empathizing to feeling compassion** drives me to take action with intent.
+I strive to always continue learning and improving myself, expanding my thinking and skillset.
+Currently, I enjoy reading and listening to podcasts in my free time.

 ## Let's connect!